-With California's Raging Fires, Fear And Devastation
+At Least 23 Dead In California's Raging Wildfires

 The Camp Fire blaze erupted Thursday.

+In addition to the nine confirmed fatalities, Butte County Sheriff Kory Honea said in a press briefing Saturday, 14 more bodies have been found, bringing the total dead to 23.

-Of the nine confirmed fatalities, five were found inside cars that were overwhelmed by flames, three outside residences, and one inside a home, according to the Butte County Sheriff's Office.
+As the sheriff's office reported earlier, five others were found inside cars that were overwhelmed by flames, three outside residences, and one inside a home.
 Names of the victims have not been released.

 Another 35 people were reported missing, McLean said.